-I've talked previously in Episerver DXC – What Is It? about the new hosting and service offering from Episerver.
-If you decide to work with DXC, or indeed the cloud, then some of the old patterns and technologies that you've become used to will need to change.
-One of the main issues you'll encounter is not having physical access to the server, so you'll need to re-think how you'll work with your log files, how you manage your releases.
+In this tutorial, I will introduce some of the considerations that you will need to think about when building a site using Episerver DXC/DXP.
+If you are new to Episerver DXP, you can learn a little more about it in Episerver DXC – What Is It?.
+DXP is a new cloud web-hosting service offered by Episerver.
+DXP hosting is based within Azure.
+When you host an Episerver website in Azure, some of the old patterns and technologies that you've become used to while building websites hosted on-prem will no longer work.
+One of the main issues around DXP hosting is not having physical access to the server, so you'll need to re-think how you'll work with your log files, your Ci/Cd pipeline as well as how you manage your releases.
 The aim of this post will help point you in the right direction.